dotnet/docs-desktop/dotnet-desktop-guide/net/winforms/migration/index.md

 You should also review the information in the [Porting from .NET Framework to .NET](/dotnet/core/porting/) guide.

+> [!WARNING]
+> Don't upgrade Visual Basic Windows Forms projects.
+There seems to be a bug with the extension.
+This article will be updated when the bug is fixed.

 ## Prerequistes

 - Windows Operating System